ZoranBacsi/mentehu/wp-content/plugins/download-manager/readme.txt

 ﻿=== WordPress Download Manager ===
-Contributors: codename065, shahriar0822, tauhidul-alam
+Contributors: w3eden, codename065, shahriar0822, shimo16ab, shafayat-alam, tauhidul-alam
 Donate link:
 Tags: digital store, eshop, ecommerce, e-commerce, file management,  document management plugin, download manager, file manager, download monitor, download counter, password protection, download protection
 Requires at least: 3.4
-Tested up to: 4.3
+Tested up to: 4.7
 License: GPLv2 or later

-This File Management & Digital Store plugin which will help you to control file downloads & sell digital products from your WP site.
+This File Management & Digital Store plugin will help you to control file downloads & sell digital products from your WP site.

 == Description ==
-WordPress Download Manager is a Files / Documents Management Plugin and Complete e-Commerce Solution for selling digital products.
-WordPress Download Manager plugin will help you to manage, track, control file downloads & sell digital products easily from your WordPress site.
-Use Password Protection, User Roles Protection to control access to your files.
-And simply setup prices when you need to sell the digital item.
-User can directly download free items and when item has a price user will have to go through cart & checkout.
+WordPress Download Manager is a Files / Documents Management Plugin to manage, track and control file downloads from your WordPress Site.
+Use Passwords, User Roles to control access to your files, control downloads by speed or by putting a limit on download count per user, block bots or unwanted users or spammers using Captcha Lock or IP Block feature, you may also ask users to agree with your terms and conditions before they download.

-It has easiest checkout option to give the user better experience in purchasing an item and which always increase the probability of successful completion of an order.
-As rather than trying to convince customer to buy something, it would be more helpful to think of a cart optimization as an action to remove barrier to that goal.
+Also, you may use WordPress Download Manager as a complete e-Commerce Solution for selling digital products.
+Simply put a price when you need to sell a digital item.
+You also may use license  ( ex: Simple, Extended, Unlimited ) based prices for a product.
+Users can directly download free items and when an item has a price user will have to go through cart & checkout.
+WordPress Download Manager has the easiest checkout option to give the user better experience in purchasing an item and which always increase the probability of successful completion of an order.

 = Features =
-*	Custom post type and taxonomy
+*	Custom post type and taxonomy, adding a download is just like creating a post
 *   Drag and Drop File Upload
+*   Attach file directly from your server using server file browser
+*   Quick add panel with tinymce editor button to create and insert a download easily when you are editing a post or page
-*   Google Drive support to store your files in Google drive
+*   Google Drive support to store your files in Google drive ( 15 GB of space for free)
-*   DropBox support to store your files in DropBox
+*   DropBox support to store your files in DropBox ( 2 GB of space for free )
-*   Box.com support to store your files in Box.com
+*   Box.com support to store your files in Box.com ( 10 GB of space for free )
+*   OneDrive support to store your files in onedrive.live.com ( 15 GB of space for free )
 *   Option to "Open in Browser" or "Download" files ( PDFs or images )
 *	Control who can access to download
+*   Category level access control
 *   Download Speed Control
 *	Password protection
+*	CAPTCHA protection
+*   IP block option to prevent bot downloads or downloads from unwanted IP addresses
+*   Download logs to check who is downloading which file from where and when
+*   Terms protection - Agree with Terms & Conditions before download
-*	Download Counter
+*	Download Counter to see total download count for each file
 *	Custom download link icon
 *	File type icon support
 *   Full Featured User Dashboard ( use short-code [wpdm_user_dashboard] )
+*   Custom Front-end Login / Signup form short-code
+*   Custom oEmbed template
 *	DataTable support ( use short-code [wpdm-all-packages jstable=1 items_per_page=20] )
 *	Searching and Sorting Option
 *	Custom link label